Megha Chakraborty: Personal life

+Chakraborty was born and brought up in Kolkata, West Bengal.
+She moved to Mumbai in 2014.

+In January 2025, Chakraborty confirmed dating her Kaatelal & Sons co-actor Sahil Phull and shared her engagement news.
+The couple got married on 21 January 2025 in Jammu, in a traditional wedding ceremony.

 Career

 She started her career with the Bengali serial Joto Hashi Tato Ranna.
 Her big break in Hindi Television was Badii Devrani.
 After that, she was seen in TV shows like Khwaabon Ki Zamin Par and Peshwa Bajirao and became a household name with Krishna Chali London.

 She also played the main protagonist Gulaal in the film Desert Tears which portrayed persecution of women in rural India and was shot in the state of Rajasthan.